MapleWorld/iChat/Phase3/Process.md

 Kanban process:

 If a task appears in the different same day, then we did it all in one day.
+When the task is in done state, it will be remove from the back log state

 Nov 02 2014